 In one of the koans, great Yunmen comes to the teacher and says, “What’s your answer?”
 I think that’s the whole koan right there.
 So, I look at you: What’s your answer?

-Today, I’m going to talk about the journey, and some of the features of it—and you know, we’re always reaching for something, but the beauty of life is already in us, and we’re thinking it’s not here, and are reaching for it—and really, that’s it.
+Today, I’m going to talk about the journey, and some of the features of it.
+We’re always reaching for something, but the beauty of life is already in us, and we’re thinking it’s not here, and are reaching for it—and really, that’s it.
 We can all go home now!
 It’s kind of sweet.

-In a way, we have to get saturated through, like stained through—dyed and stained through—without understanding.
+In a way, we have to get saturated through, dyed and stained through, without understanding.
 We get it, I get it—yes—when something happens, when somebody’s mad at me.
 “Well, they shouldn’t be.”
 Actually, they are—so they should.
 “They’re wrong!”
 Well, not in their world.
 That sort of thing.
 So gradually, we get stained and dyed through, and gradually we get free, and then the luminosity is visible.
 And you’ll still be whatever kind of creature you were.
 If you’re a giraffe, you’ll still be a giraffe, or if you’re a donkey, you’ll still be a donkey.
 They’re good things to be.
 Whatever kind of creature you are, that’ll be good.

 There was a teacher called Luopu, a Chinese teacher, and he said this interesting thing.
 He said, “You have to directly realize the source outside of the teachings.”
 That’s the whole thing about it.
 That’s Bodhidharma’s thing, the direct realization outside of scriptures.
 The scriptures are nice and the teachings are nice, but really, the direct understanding—the direct meeting with life—the direct meeting with awakening is the thing.
 It’s like, a painting of cake is not so delicious.
 It might be good-looking, it might be fascinating—but it’s not delicious.
 He said, “You must directly realize the source outside the teachings.
 You can’t grasp the principle just by reading about it.”
 There are lots of stories like this.